dec1costello/Golf/TOUR_Championship_2011/README.md

 ## **Objectives**

-Welcome to my analysis of the **2011 TOUR Championship** at [East Lake Golf Club!](https://www.eastlakegolfclub.com/course/) The main objective of this project is to:
+Welcome to my analysis of the 2011 TOUR Championship at East Lake Golf Club, the main objective of this project is to:

 > **Develop an Expected Strokes Model to identify a player's strengths and weaknesses**

 With an interest in sports analytics, I hope to contribute meaningful insights to the golf community.
-I chose the **2011 TOUR Championship** because it was the only complete shot level data set I could [find](https://github.com/scottflaska/pga-shotlink/tree/main/data/sample_download).
+I chose the 2011 TOUR Championship because it was the only complete shot level data set I could [find](https://github.com/scottflaska/pga-shotlink/tree/main/data/sample_download).
 If you see a complete shot level dataset floating around feel free to send it my way!
 To get a better feel for the visual details, I encourage you to check out the interactive visuals on  [NBViewer!](https://nbviewer.org/github/dec1costello/Golf/tree/main/TOUR_Championship_2011/)

 ## **Dataset**